Planning Your Wedding Budget

 - Get double duty decorations.
 Here’s a simple ways to save money on wedding; re-purpose the flowers from your ceremony for your wedding reception.
 Altar arrangements are perfect to flank the head table.
 Bridesmaids bouquets double as centerpieces for the bridal table when placed in a simple glass vase.

 - Bundle services.
 It can be a huge saving to bundle multiple services with a single company.
 Simplify where you can!
 Select centerpieces, flowers and ceremony decorations with one florist.
 Invitations, wedding programs, and personalized stationery with one printer.
-Get your DJ, photography and videography team at one place (hint, hint)!
+Get your wedding DJ, photography and videography team at one place (hint, hint)!
 A win for everyone.

 - ‘In season’ means ‘in budget.’
 Choosing flowers that are in season can result in major savings.
 Instead of telling your florist what bouquet you want, ask for recommendations using less costly blooms for your time of year.
 If you want something out of season, ask to use them as accent flowers rather than the primary.